-Many organizations can create one great webinar, but it requires a different set of tactics and skills to ensure a winning webinar series over time.
-These crucial elements and strategies are present again and again in top performing series.
-Missing one could sabotage all of your otherwise good work…..
+Many organizations can create one great webinar, but it requires a different set of tactics and skills along with a managed webinar service to ensure a winning webinar series over time.
+These crucial elements and strategies are present again and again in the top-performing series.
+Missing one could sabotage all of your otherwise good work.

 1. A reachable, defined audience with common issues and problems